top of page

 West Foster Creek - Bridgeport Hill Road, WA

-West Foster Creek is one of several arms of a drainage system that flows north to the Columbia River at Bridgeport.
+West Foster Creek is one of several arms of Foster Creek, a drainage system that empties north to the Columbia River.

 West Foster Creek looking north.